Raathigesh/hooks.guide/public/docs/template.md

 # usage

 ```
-// Your usage code code here.
+// Your usage code here.
 You can use the code you documented above.
 // Always name the component that you want to mount as `Demo`.
 Refer other docs for sample.
 // Don't use `export` or `import`.
 We just `eval` this code.
 ```